ezefranca/ezefranca_b/README.md

-👋 Hello, nice Monday, on 29 of April of 2024.
-I am working as a Mobile Developer 🙋🏻‍♂️ I'm Ezequiel (Ezekiel), a developer and creative technologist.
-I enjoy creating software tools and making basil pesto.
+> 👋 Hello, nice Monday, on 29 of April of 2024.> 🙋🏻‍♂️ I'm Ezequiel (Ezekiel), a developer and creative technologist.
+I enjoy creating software tools and making basil pesto.> 💼📱 Mobile developer [@miniclip](https://github.com/miniclip).> 👨🏻‍💻🎓 PhD student [@iade-pt](https://github.com/iade-pt).
-💼📱 [@miniclip](https://github.com/miniclip) and advancing my PhD studies in Technology 👨🏻‍💻🎓 [@iade-pt](https://github.com/iade-pt). 👾 Passionate about game development and leveraging tech for creative solutions!
 > [!TIP]
 > Most of the stuff on here is storage space.